European-Unified-ID/EUID-docs/docs/getting-started/gs-opt-out.md

 For example, if a user opts out of a publisher's site, but has not opted out of EUID, the publisher should not generate an EUID token for that user.

-Consumers can always opt out of EUID completely in the [Transparency and Control Portal](https://www.transparentadvertising.eu/).
+Consumers can always opt out of EUID being used to show them personalized ads, in the [Transparency and Control Portal](https://www.transparentadvertising.eu/).
 Enter your email address and follow the prompts.

 ## Difference Between Opting Out from a Single Participant and Opting Out of EUID